Indre-V/blossom-therapy/README.md

 ### GitHub Projects

-Using GitHub Projects, tasks are managed and prgress tracked through project boards.
+Using GitHub Projects, tasks are managed and progress tracked through project boards.
 Each board will represent an EPIC, with columns for tasks, their statuses (To Do, In Progress, On Hold, Done, Bugs).
 Issue labels include the user, prioritization and sprints.

 ![Kanban Board](/docs/readme-md/kanban-board.png)